menu

 Overview

 Amenia is a tiny town located in the state of New York.
 With a population of 725 people and just one neighborhood, Amenia is the 813th largest community in New York.
-Amenia has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Amenia was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce